SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/classes/DateTime/DateTime.md

 ---
+title: crmscript_ref_DateTime
-title: DateTime
+description: DateTime
-path: /EJScript/Classes/DateTime
-intellisense: 1
+intellisense: Void.DateTime
-classref: 1
 sortOrder: 206
+so.topic: reference
 ---

 A class for representing date and time as objects.